proxystore/proxystore/docs/advanced.rst

 which intercepts all calls to the object's magic functions (:code:`__func_name__()` functions) and forwards the calls to the wrapped object.
-If the wrapped object has not been resolved yet, the proxy calls the :any:`Factory <proxystore.factory.Factory>` that was passed to the proxy constructor to retrieve the object that should be wrapped.
+If the wrapped object has not been resolved yet, the proxy calls the :class:`~proxystore.factory.Factory` that was passed to the proxy constructor to retrieve the object that should be wrapped.

 Generally, a proxy is only ever resolved once.